openscope/openscope/documentation/airport-format.md

 1. To simulate DME arcs (can be seen in SAEZ)
 2. To simulate initial climbs (e.g. Climb runway heading until LON 2DME)
-3. To simulate radial intercepts (e.g Intercept radial 180 to OLM)
+3. To simulate radial intercepts (e.g. Intercept radial 180 to OLM)

 They're used when we need aircraft to fly over a location that doesn't have an actual fix or waypoint.
 A fix should be created and should be named using the following conventions: